thuongtuandang/renting_prediction/README.md

 ['livingSpace', 'geo_plz', 'serviceCharge', 'pricetrend', 'regio2', 'regio1', 'yearConstructed', 'interiorQual', 'regio3', 'description_vec_4'],

-where description_vec_4 are the 4-th PCA component in vectorized description.
+where description_vec_4 is the 4-th PCA component in the vectorized description.

 # Improvements.